john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Get G4Brems working
 - [ ] Display some graphs and data from the brems.

-- 8/7 7:45 (9:00 15 MIN BREAK) making a weekly plan and working on pointers
+- 8/7 7:45 2 hrs making a weekly plan and working on pointers
+- 8/7 10:00 am switching gears and working on implimenting primary generator action in G4-Brems.